Table Of Contents

 You can never be too informed!
 Understanding the underlying fundamentals of the assets you’re trading can help you anticipate risks and opportunities.
 By conducting regular research and staying updated on market news, economic reports, and geopolitical events, you can better predict market movements.
 Fundamental analysis allows you to make informed trading decisions and adjust your positions before unexpected volatility occurs.

-7. Keep an Emergency Fund
+7. Keep an emergency fund

 It’s wise to keep an emergency fund outside of your trading account to cover unexpected market downturns or personal financial needs.
 Having a financial cushion can help you avoid selling assets at a loss during market dips and gives you more flexibility in your trading strategy.